7rulnik/gtlb-job-log-viewer/README.md

 > Browser extension for code highlighting raw logs in GItlab CI

 If you have large logs Gitlab will show only part of it.
-Gitlab has a link to the full log but it's completely unusable due of lack ANSI code highlight and text formatting.
-This extension parses ANSI codes and shows your's full logs with code highlights.
+Gitlab has a link to the full log but it's completely unusable due of lack ANSI code highlighting and text formatting.
+This extension parses ANSI codes and shows full logs with code highlighting.

 It works with self-hosted Gitlab instances for links like http://*your-gitlab-hostname*/*path-to-project*/-/jobs/*job-number*/raw and with gitlab.com.